frontarm/create-universal-react-app/README.md

 ## The rest is just Create React App

-Lore more at the [Create React App](https://facebook.github.io/create-react-app/) website.
+Learn more at the [Create React App](https://facebook.github.io/create-react-app/) website.

+If you'd like to understand the changes this fork makes to standard Create React App, see the [Pull Request](https://github.com/facebook/create-react-app/pull/6747).

 ## License